9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

-Unfortunately, Haskell does not permit us to write instances of this form, as allowing them would make the type system *undecidable*: they can cause the compiler\'s type checker to loop infinitely.
+Unfortunately, Haskell does not permit us to write instances of this form, as allowing them would make the type system *undecidable*: they can cause the compiler's type checker to loop infinitely.
 This restriction on undecidable types forces us to write out individual declarations.
 It does not, however, pose a problem for a definition such as this one.